mselbekk11/project-1-blackjack/README.md

 ## About the Game

-This is going to be a casinos favourite game: blackjack.
+This is going to be the casinos favourite game: blackjack.
 It is a first player game where you will need to beat the dealer in a game of blackjack.
 The game will provide the ability to deal (receive cards) hit (get a new card) & stand (stick with your cards) .
 The amount of wins, loses & draws will be tracked